Columbia uses the vendor HireRight to conduct background checks, which are governed by Columbia University Policy.

 Columbia University Human Resources serves as the office of record for the background check results and maintains strict confidentiality.
 Departments do not receive any details of the background check, only a notification of whether the results do or do not meet University policy.

-- Domestic background checks are taking 2 weeks on average*.
+- Domestic background checks are taking 3-5 business days on average*.

-- International background checks are taking 1 - 3 months.
+- International background checks are taking 7-10 business days on average.

 *Assumes no criminal activity.